Purity and 2-Calabi-Yau categories: Applications

 For the rest of \S \ref{proproj_redux} we set $k=\BC$.
 We fix a quiver $Q$ and a stability condition $\zeta\in\BQ^{Q_0}$.
 Recall that we denote by

 the morphism from the stack of $\zeta$-semistable $\Pi_Q$-modules to the coarse moduli scheme.
-Using Theorem \ref{loc_pur_thm} it follows that is pure, which is one of the main results of \cite{preproj3}.
+Using Theorem \ref{loc_pur_thm} it follows that $ \JH^{\zeta}_{\dd,!}\ul{\BQ}_{\FM_{\dd}^{\zeta\sstab}(\Pi_Q)}$ is pure, which is one of the main results of \cite{preproj3}.

 Especially in the special case of degenerate stability condition $\zeta=(0,\ldots,0)$ this may seem a rather circular application, since it is precisely the purity of this complex that we have imported from \cite{preproj3} and used throughout the paper!
-So instead, we show how to recover the following global purity result from \cite{2016arXiv160202110D} using local purity. \begin{theorem}\cite{2016arXiv160202110D} For arbitrary stability condition $\zeta\in\mathbb{Q}^{Q_0}$ and dimension vector $\dd\in\mathbb{N}^{Q_0}$ the natural mixed Hodge structure on the Borel-Moore homology

-is pure. \end{theorem} \begin{proof} The algebra $\Pi_Q$ carries a $\BC^*$-action, by scaling all of the arrows of $\overline{Q}_1$; the defining relations of $\Pi_Q$ are quadratic, and so this action preserves the two-sided ideal generated by them.
+So instead, we show how to recover the following global purity result from \cite{2016arXiv160202110D} using local purity. \begin{theorem}\cite{2016arXiv160202110D} The natural mixed Hodge structure on the Borel-Moore homology $\HO^{\BM}(\FM_{\dd}^{\zeta\sstab}(\Pi_Q),\BQ)$ is pure. \end{theorem} \begin{proof} The algebra $\Pi_Q$ carries a $\BC^*$-action, by scaling all of the arrows of $\overline{Q}_1$; the defining relations of $\Pi_Q$ are quadratic, and so this action preserves the two-sided ideal generated by them.
 Note that this action contracts $\CM_{\dd}^{\zeta\sstab}(\Pi_Q)$ onto the subscheme $N$ corresponding to nilpotent $\zeta$-semistable $\Pi_Q$-representations.
 This scheme is projective since it is the fibre over the origin of the (projective) GIT quotient morphism $\CM^{\zeta\sstab}_{\mathbf{d}}(\Pi_Q)\rightarrow \CM_{\mathbf{d}}(\Pi_Q)$. \smallbreak By \eqref{callback}, it is sufficient to show that

-is pure for every $i\in\BZ$.
-Taking the Verdier dual, it is enough to show instead that